-Established by the Flinn Foundation, the Arizona Center for Civic Leadership works to increase the number of Arizonans involved in civic life.
-The Center has been providing nonpartisan, independent civic-leadership programming since 2011.
+The Arizona Center for Civic Leadership at the Flinn Foundation works to increase the number of Arizonans involved in civic life through a number of public programs.

 The Center, which has provided nonpartisan, independent programming since 2011, views civic leadership as requiring clear vision, deep knowledge, hard work, and a willingness to bridge differences to build consensus on solutions that advance our state.

 Programs of the Arizona Center for Civic Leadership include:

 - The Flinn-Brown Fellowship, the Center’s flagship program, which annually selects a cohort of Arizona leaders for the Flinn-Brown Academy on Arizona policy and politics and participation in the Flinn-Brown Network.
 The Fellowship provides strong civic leaders with the knowledge, skills, and commitment to address Arizona’s long-term challenges;

 - CivEx, or Arizona Civic Exchange, helps Arizonans deepen their commitment to public service, grapple with complex problems, and explore different viewpoints through monthly virtual public policy seminars.

 - The Civic Leadership Collaborative convenes leadership-development groups from throughout Arizona to build connections and work together on common priorities.